-The annual review for academic staff members with probationary appointments shall be based on the following documentation:
+The annual review for academic staff members with tenuretrack appointments shall be based on the following documentation:

-- a) the Annual Information Form, which is to be completed by the academic staff member no later than December 15th; - b) the Performance Review Form, which is to be completed by the initial reviewer (Department Head) no later than January 31st, and then by the Academic Performance Review Committee, no later than March 31st, and the Vice-President (Academic), no later than May 15th; - c) material in the academic staff member's official file, which is appropriate to the period under review;

-- d) documents and other works, which are relevant to the duties of the member; - e) student course/instructor evaluations, which are provided for in accordance with Article 19.3.8.
+- b) the Annual Information Form, which is to be completed by the academic staff member no later than December 15th; - b) the Performance Review Form, which is to be completed by the initial reviewer (Associate Dean) no later than January 31st, and then by the Academic Performance Review Committee, no later than March 31st, and the Vice-President (Academic), no later than May 15th; - material in the academic staff member's official file, which is appropriate to the period under review; - d) documents and other works, which are relevant to the duties of the member; - e) student course/instructor evaluations, which are provided for in accordance with Article 19.3.8.

-The Vice-President (Academic) shall base his or her decision respecting the academic staff member's career development concerning renewal of probationary appointment on the initial review, the Academic Performance Review Committee's review, and the documents noted in Article 19.10.2.2.
+The Vice-President (Academic) shall base their decision respecting the academic staff member's career development concerning renewal of tenure-track appointment on the initial review, the Academic Performance Review Committee's review, and the documents noted in Article 19.10.2.2.

-Annually, by May 15th, the Vice-President (Academic) shall communicate in writing to every academic staff member with a probationary appointment whether their appointment will be renewed for a further year.
+Annually, by May 15th, the Vice-President (Academic) shall communicate in writing to every academic staff member with a tenure-track appointment whether their appointment will be renewed for a further year.
 The letter shall contain the Vice-President (Academic)'s assessment of the candidate's performance, areas that may need improvement, and ways by which performance could be improved.

-19.10.3 Review for Tenure
+19.10.4 Review for Tenure

-A permanent appointment will be granted when the academic staff member demonstrates the following:
+A tenured appointment will be granted when the academic staff member demonstrates the following:

-- a) consistently high achievement in teaching; - b) consistently high achievement in service to First Nations communities; - c) consistently high achievement in service to the University community; - consistently high achievement in research and scholarship useful to First Nations communities; - e) a promise of future contributions which will enhance the reputation of the University; - f) potential to progress through the ranks; - g) any conditions specified in the original letter of offer.
+- a) excellence in one of the criteria set out in Article 19.3; - b) consistently high achievement in one of the criteria set out in Article 19.3; - c) sustained effectiveness in three of the criteria set out in Article 19.3; - d) a promise of future contributions which will enhance the reputation of the University; - e) potential to progress through the ranks; - f) any conditions specified in the original letter of offer.

-Each academic staff member who holds a probationary appointment may apply for permanency at any time.
+Each academic staff member who holds a tenure-track appointment may apply for tenure at any time.

-19.10.3.2 Application
+19.10.4.2 Application

-An academic staff member who is applying for permanency shall make written application to the Department Head with a copy to the Vice-President (Academic) on or before November 30th; however, he or she must be reviewed for permanency before the end of the fifth year, in the probationary appointment subject to the provisions of Article 16.2.1.5.
+An academic staff member who is applying for tenure shall make written application to the Vice President Academic, Academic with a copy to the Vice-President (Academic) on or before November 30th; however, they must be reviewed for tenure before the end of the fifth year, in the tenure-track appointment subject to the provisions of Article 16.2.1.5.

-19.10.3.3 Documents
+19.10.4.3 Documents

-A formal review for permanency shall assess the academic staff member's career, with special emphasis on the period since the member's first appointment at the University.
+A formal review for tenure shall assess the academic staff member's career, with special emphasis on the period since the member's first appointment at the University.
 The review shall be based on the following documentation:

-- a) the Annual Information Form, which is to be completed by the academic staff member no later than December 15th; - an up-to-date Curriculum Vitae in which the academic staff member highlights his or her accomplishments since commencing employment at the University; - c) the Performance Review Form, which is to be completed by the initial reviewer (Department Head) no later than January 31st, and then by the Academic Performance Review Committee, no later than March 31st, and the Vice-President (Academic), no later than May 15th; - material in the academic staff member's official file, which is appropriate to the period under review; - e) documents and other works, which are relevant to the duties of the academic staff member;

-- f) student course/instructor valuations, which are provided for in accordance with Article 19.3.8; - g) letters of reference, which are provided for in accordance with Article 19.5.
+- a) the Annual Information Form, which is to be completed by the academic staff member no later than November 30th; - b) an up-to-date Curriculum Vitae in which the academic staff member highlights their accomplishments since commencing employment at the University; - c) the Performance Review Form, which is to be completed by the initial reviewer (Associate Dean) no later than January 31st, and then by the Academic Performance Review Committee, no later than March 31st, and the Vice-President (Academic), no later than May 15th; - d) material in the academic staff member's official file, which is appropriate to the period under review; - e) documents and other works, which are relevant to the duties of the academic staff member; - f) student course/instructor valuations, which are provided for in accordance with Article 19.3.8; - g) letters of reference, which are provided for in accordance with Article 19.5.